InovaFiscaliza/RF.Fusion/src/appCataloga/README.md

 `webfusion`, MATLAB and other read-side consumers still read the same public tables in `RFFUSION_SUMMARY`.

-What changed is the producer:

-- `appCataloga` publishers append dirty scopes into `BPDATA.SUMMARY_OUTBOX`
+What changed is the producer.
+The old MariaDB Event (`EVT_REFRESH_ALL_RFFUSION_SUMMARY_10MIN`) ran a full rebuild every 10 minutes regardless of activity.
+The Python worker replaces it with two targeted paths:

+- `dbHandlerBKP` and `dbHandlerRFM` publish lightweight dirty-scope events into `BPDATA.SUMMARY_OUTBOX` whenever a measurement or task changes.
-- `appCataloga_rffusion_summary_worker.py` consumes that outbox
+- `appCataloga_rffusion_summary_worker.py` consumes those events,
-- the worker refreshes the existing summary tables in dependency order
+  determines the minimal set of affected summary objects, and refreshes only those objects — leaving unaffected tables untouched.
-- a scheduled full reconcile remains as a safety net for missed events
+- On startup and nightly at 02:00 BRT, a full reconcile rebuilds all summary tables from scratch as a correctness guarantee.
+- After each operation the queue tables are kept clean: the outbox is drained immediately after each incremental batch, and both queue tables are fully purged after each full reconcile.

+The public schema of `RFFUSION_SUMMARY` did not change.
+All consumers read the same tables as before; only the refresh mechanism is different.

 Operationally, the summary worker is part of the normal service lifecycle and is started and stopped by `tool_start_all.sh` and `tool_stop_all.sh`.